-The systems can be fitted to any internal combustion diesel or petrol engine ranging in size from a car to a cruise ship and lead to fuel savings of 10 to 15 per cent.
+The systems can be fitted to any internal combustion diesel or petrol engine ranging in size from a scooter to a cruise ship and lead to fuel savings of 10 to 15 per cent.

 Hydroflex, formerly known as Hydrogen Power Systems, relocated from San Diego in the United States to the Tonsley Innovation Hub in the South Australian capital Adelaide in April.

 Chief Technology Officer and inventor Richard Connors has been working on the device for a decade.